tomwimmenhove/subarufobrob/README.md

 # subarufobrob
 Hijack a subaru's key fob and steal all the things

 It uses an RTL-SDR dongle and a Raspberry-Pi to capture and send keyfob codes.
 The RTL-SDR dongle is used to capture and demodulate a code.
 This code can then be changed into an 'unlock' command with a new rolling code.
-This new code can then be sent using rpitx (a separate unrelated Raspberry-Pi tool), to unlock YOUR car.
+This new code can be transmitted using rpitx (a separate unrelated Raspberry-Pi tool), to unlock YOUR car.

 Usage:
 - Build it: